 The Problem: Can’t set up Apple Pay in iOS 13.2.2

-Although iOS 13.2.2 has optimized many bugs, some users continued to uncover new issues.
-For instance, an iPhone 7 user reported that he could not set up Apple Pay even after resetting all settings in iOS 13.2.2.
+Some iPhone 7 users reported that they could not set up Apple Pay even after resetting all settings in iOS 13.2.2.

 - The quickest way to solve the issue is to perform a force reboot.